-- 2.3 Height penalty for distance flights over 100 km (SC3-4.4.3a) For such flights, there is a penalty on the claimed distance if the loss of height exceeds 1000 metres in order that there is no benefit to starting a task with excess height.
+2.3 Height penalty - for distance flights over 100 km (SC3-4.4.3a) For such flights, there is a penalty on the claimed distance if the loss of height exceeds 1000 metres in order that there is no benefit to starting a task with excess height.
 This penalty, now 100 times the excess height loss, increased over time to keep pace with the increasing performance of gliders.
-If the loss of height on your flight was 1257 metres, for example, then the distance flown is reduced by 100 times 257 metres or 25.7 kilometres. - 2.4 Height measurement using PR evidence GPS height from a PR is sufficient for Silver and Gold badge claims given a margin of 100m over the limits to gain of height (SC3-2.1.1 and 2.1.2) for Silver and Gold altitude, and 100m under the loss of height for Silver and Gold distance and duration claims (SC3-4.4.3).
-For example, a Gold altitude claim would require a GPS height gain of at least 3100m, and a 65 km flight would require a loss of GPS height of no more than ([65 km x 1%] 100m) or 550m.
+If the loss of height on your flight was 1257 metres, for example, then the distance flown is reduced by 100 times 257 metres or 25.7 kilometres.

+2.4 Height measurement using PR evidence Some GPS units can record both pressure and GPS altitude.
+Where pressure altitude is not recorded, GPS height from a PR is sufficient for Silver and Gold badge claims given a margin of 100m over the limits to gain of height (SC3-2.1.1 and 2.1.2) for Silver and Gold altitude, and 100m under the loss of height for Silver and Gold distance and duration claims (SC3-4.4.3).
+For example, a Gold altitude claim would require a GPS height gain of at least 3100m, and a 65 km flight would require a loss of GPS height of no more than ([65 km x 1%] - 100m) or 550m.
 For pilots using altimeters that display altitude in feet, refer to Table A above, subtracting an additional 328 feet, to determine the maximum height loss when GPS height evidence is used.
-Some GPS units, can record both pressure and GPS altitude.
-In this case, pressure altitude shall be used for height evidence (rather that GPS altitude) if it is calibrated to the Standard Atmosphere.